-SESSION CONTENT TIMING MCV Resource Part 4: Implementing an outcome evaluation- methods (continued) Take time to discuss the measures and methods for the cost benefit/ SROI part of the evaluation, including what measures to collect and how to collect them (MCV Part 4).
-If needed, invite a person with skills on financial analysis to provide more information on this and work with the team to identify the measures and how to collect and analyse them.
-Hang the chart of the methods you have agreed on from Worksheet 4.1b on the wall.
+SESSION TOPIC CONTENT AND PROCESS TIMING MCV Resource Part 4: Implementing an outcome evaluation- methods (continued) Take time to discuss the measures and methods for the cost benefit/ social return on investment part of the evaluation, including what measures to collect and how to collect them (MCV Part 4).
+If needed, invite a person with financial analysis skills to provide more information on this and work with the team to identify the measures and how to collect and analyse them.
+Hang the chart from Worksheet 4.1b (agreed-upon methods) on the wall.
 MCV Resource Part 4: Planning and addressing challenges Discuss and agree on exactly where the outcome evaluation will be done (and why), with whom (and why), and who will implement it.
 Recap and ensure consensus on the full plan for the outcome evaluation.
-1 hour Consider what costs might be incurred and how they will be met, as well as a what resources may be needed and from where they will be obtained.
+Consider what costs might be incurred and how they will be met, as well as a what resources may be needed and from where they will be obtained.
 Summarise what has been discussed and check for consensus For follow up: The team will assign a member to summarise the agreed-upon plan for the performance evaluation and provide a copy to each team member.
 For the next meeting: Implement the outcome evaluation.
-(You will need a separate time to review and discuss the results.)
-Think about (and bring some examples) of ways of presenting results that you think work well.
-TEAM ME EETING 7 to analyse, summarise, and plan communication of the outcome evaluation findings (<1/2 day) MCV Resource Part 4: Organising and reporting findings Introduce the options for analysing and organising the findings of the outcome evaluation (drawing on MCV Resource Part 4).
-1 hour, 30 minutes Work as a team with Worksheet 4.2 to identify the structure for your analysis against your programme goals.
-Discuss as a team and agree on: Structure and format for your analysis in relation to the key questions you are addressing; Who will do the analysis and when; and Who you may ask to peer review the draft results (keeping key audiences in mind).
+You will need a separate time to review and discuss the results.
+Think about (and bring some examples) of effective ways to present the results.
+1 hour TEAM MEETING 7 to analyse, summarise, and plan communication of the outcome evaluation findings (<1/2 day) MCV Resource Part 4: Organising and reporting findings Introduce options for analysing and organising the findings of the outcome evaluation (drawing on MCV Resource Part 4).
+Work as a team with Worksheet 4.2 to identify how to structure the analysis in relation to programme goals.
+Discuss as a team and agree on: Structure and format for the analysis in relation to the key questions being addressed; Who will do the analysis and when; and Who should be asked to peer review the draft results (keeping key audiences in mind).
 Summarise what has been discussed and check for consensus.
 For follow up: The team will assign a member to summarise the agreed-upon plan for the outcome evaluation and provide a copy to each team member.
 Agree on who will bring in outside skills help, if needed for the analysis.
+1 hour, 30 minutes